 As the highest honor from the School of Public Health, the Distinguished Terrapin Award recognizes outstanding professional achievement, service to the school, cultivation of a culture of philanthropy and/or advancement of the Dean’s strategic priorities.

 Awardees have the opportunity to engage with the School of Public health community through speaking engagements and mentoring opportunities.

-Honorees will be recognized during the School of Public Health Annual Awards Ceremony on April 30, 2021 (taking place virtually).
+Honorees will be recognized during the School of Public Health Annual Awards Ceremony on May 13, 2022, at the University of Maryland.

 - Nominees must be distinguished in their profession.

 - Nominees must reflect the core values of UMD and SPH.